College of Education

 Language, Literacy, Ed.D., Exceptional Education, and Physical Education

-- Two letters of recommendation from individuals who can attest to professional work experience, work ethic, and academic abilities.
+- Provide 3 letters of recommendation from professors or other individuals who can attest to the applicant’s experience and background;